 For everything art-related, I listen to Tommaso Calabro (@tommasocalabro); Lorenzo Giusti (@lorenzogiusti); Flash Art (@flashartitalia); Nicola Maggi (@“collezionedatiffanyblog); Paola Clerico (@paolaclerico); Alessandro Rabottini (@alessandro.rabottini); and Arturo Galansino (@arturogalansino).

 Finally, design fanatics will get inspired by Nilufar (@nilufargallery); Raw (@raw_milano); Cargo Hi-Tech (@cargo_hightech); and Dimore Gallery (@dimoregallery).

 Marta Giani with Lucio Fontana's Concetto Spaziale, Attese, 1963–64.

 About the Insider:

 Marta Giani joined Sotheby’s as a Junior Specialist in the Modern and Contemporary Art Department in 2007.
 Her career in the art world started whilst she was still a student.
 Having worked with a contemporary art restorer, and after a stint in the merger and acquisition industry, she collaborated with the Palazzo Reale Museum in Milan.
 She then joined Finarte as a cataloguer in the Modern and Contemporary Art Department in 2004.
 Marta was promoted to the role of Deputy Director in 2012 and in 2016 she was nominated co-head of Sotheby’s sales for Modern and Contemporary Art in Milan.
-Her business-getting is instrumental to securing works of international appeal – most recently those included in the White vs Color sale in May 2017.
+Her business-getting is instrumental to securing works of international appeal.